 Not everyone is accepted, every application is reviewed and evaluated.
 To submit your pieces, click here.

 I like the fact they offer some useful articles on the blog and statistics that will help you understand the market.

 Commission: based on the total value of works

-They offer cutting edge technologies for selling prints, workshops, a year marketing plan..but all of this only after a demo call.
+They offer cutting-edge technologies for selling prints, workshops, and a year marketing plan..but all of this only after a demo call.
 You can book it here.

-If you’re selling prints, they will deduct production price before paying you.
+If you’re selling prints, they will deduct the production price before paying you.

 The club will charge you membership though: from $7 per month with only 2 artworks to showcase.
-If you can prove that your work was affected by corona, you can submit application for a free slot.
+If you can prove that your work was affected by corona, you can apply for a free slot.